 Current Population Survey data indicate that welfare recipients who work tend to be concentrated in industries that have large numbers of relatively low-wage entry level jobs.
 For convenience, we refer to employment aggregated across these industries as "entry-level employment."
-Additional factors believed to be relevant to labor market entry include unemployment rates, the level of the minimum wage, and the size of the Earned Income Tax Credit (EITC) - a refundable credit aimed at low-income working families with children.
+Additional factors believed to be relevant to labor market entry include unemployment rates and the level of the minimum wage.